slatedocs/slate/source/includes/_motionenginepackets.md

 |:------------------:|:---------------:|:------------:|:--------------------:|:------:|:--------------:|------------|
 |        0x41        |       0x10      |      CRC     |0x0C (SittingStanding)|Reserved| Enable/Disable |  Reserved  |

-In the response mode, the data section includes 4 bytes for the timestamp (Byte#4-7), which is then followed by a single byte (Byte#8) indicating whether the person has just stood up (Byte#8 = 0x01), or has just sat down (Byte#8 = 0x00).
+IIn the response mode, Neblina will first send an acknowledge packet to the host to confirm the successful receipt of the command.
+Next, the main response packet will be prepared, where the data section first includes 4 bytes for the timestamp (Byte#4-7), which is then followed by a single byte (Byte#8) indicating whether the person has just stood up (Byte#8 = 0x01), or has just sat down (Byte#8 = 0x00).
 If the person remains standing/sitting, no response packet will be sent to the host.
 Next, we have 4 bytes (Byte#9-12), a 32-bit unsigned integer value packed in little endian format (LSB first), representing the amount of time in seconds the person has been sitting so far (SitTime).
 The next 4 bytes (Byte#13-16) construct another 32-bit unsigned integer in little endian format, which represents the amount of time in seconds the person has been standing up so far (StandTime).
 Note that if the host disables the streaming of sitting/standing mode, the SitTime and StandTime will be both reset to zero.
 The last 3 bytes of the packet (Byte#17-19) are reserved.
 The whole response packet structure including header is shown below:

 |Byte 0 |Byte 1|Byte 2|Byte 3|Byte 4-7 | Byte 8  |Byte 9-12|Byte 13-16|Bytes 17-19|